-At the end of the semester, GAs can demonstrate proficiency and be cleared to teach/tutor in subsequent semesters either by retaking the iBT TOEFL and earning a 24 on the speaking portion or by taking the ESOL Program’s ITA Test and receiving a score between 25-30.
+At the end of the semester, GAs can demonstrate proficiency and be cleared to teach/tutor in subsequent semesters either by retaking the TOEFL iBT, IELTS, or SET, and achieving the score needed for full clearance to teach without ESOL support.

 GAs are not cleared to teach/work with students:

 · GAs hoping to teach/tutor in future semesters should enroll in ESOL 5030: Intermediate Listening and Speaking.

 · If there is a severe problem with pronunciation, the Prospective GA must also enroll in CDIS 6000.